top of page

 Derek Flint - BSc : Dip.
 Couns. : PNCPS - Acc.

 Mental health is a topic that touches all of us, yet it often feels like a difficult conversation to start, especially for men and mental health.
-Men's mental health statistics show high rates of suicide want to share some thoughts and insights about mental health support for men, focusing on the unique challenges many face.
-Whether you’re dealing with addiction, compulsive behaviours, or just the everyday pressures of life, understanding and addressing these issues can make a real difference.
+Men's mental health statistics show high rates of suicide and I want to share some thoughts about mental health support for men, focusing on the challenges many face.
+Whether you’re dealing with stress, feeling worried, questioning whether you are providing well enough for others, affected by addiction, compulsive behaviours, or just the everyday pressures of life, understanding and addressing these issues can make a real difference.
+I’ve worked with over 500 clients and lots of them are male.
+There are many patterns and similarities in what bothers them.
+There’s also a pattern in how things can get better and change.
+Everyone is different and there’s no change without without action so read on to find out more.

 Why Mental Health Support for Men Matters

-When men get the right support, they can break free from cycles of addiction, compulsive behaviours, and emotional pain.
+When men get the right support, they can break free from cycles of worry and concern, get answers to questions like those above, work on addiction, compulsive behaviours, and emotional pain.
 This support might come from therapy, trusted friends, or community groups.
-It’s about creating a safe space where men can express themselves without judgement.
+It’s about providing yourself with a space where you can express yourself without fear of judgement.

 Practical steps to encourage mental health support for men include: